 Despite your best preventative efforts, you may still find yourself with some of these little lawn invaders.
 Luckily, chickweed has a shallow root system, meaning the simplest course of action once it emerges is to pull it up by hand or find an herbicide treatment (part of a TruGreen lawn plan) that’s right for your yard.

-Like chickweed, henbit also shies away from thick, robust turf, so the best prevention strategy is a full, healthy lawn.
-Henbit can be a big problem in newly seeded lawns and can spread aggressively if not controlled.
+Like chickweed, henbit also shies away from thick, robust turf, so the best preventative strategy is a full, healthy lawn.
+Henbit can be a big problem in newly seeded lawns and will spread aggressively if not controlled.

-If you have an outbreak of henbit, it’s best to deal with it in early spring while the plants are still young and more vulnerable to herbicides.
-The longer you wait, the more the weeds will have grown and hardened, making them more resilient and potentially requiring repeated applications to kill.
+If you have an outbreak of henbit, it’s best to deal with in early spring while the plants are still young and more vulnerable to herbicides.
+The longer you wait, the more the weeds will have grown and taken root, making them more resilient and potentially requiring repeated applications to kill.

-You’re probably all too familiar with these common lawn intruders, recognizable by their bright yellow flowers.
-And the equally familiar (and even more problematic) sight of those flowers maturing into hundreds of little seeds destined to blow across your yard.
+You’re probably all too familiar with these common lawn intruders, recognizable by their bright yellow flowers, as well as the equally familiar (and even more problematic) sight of those flowers maturing into hundreds of little seeds destined to blow across your yard.

 This fast-growing winter weed can be particularly disastrous to the appearance and health of your lawn.
-Annual bluegrass (not to be confused with Kentucky Bluegrass can grow up to 15 inches tall and leaves behind ugly bare spots when it dies.
-And of course, that usually happens right around summer: the time of year you want to be outside enjoying your yard the most.
+Annual bluegrass (not to be confused with Kentucky Bluegrass) can stand a few inches tall and will leave behind bare spots when it dies….and that usually happens during summer, the time of year you want to be outside enjoying your yard the most.

-Annual bluegrass is notoriously tricky to control once it spreads, so prevention, as always, is key.
-Keep grass cut fairly high to help develop strong roots and avoid overwatering, as this can make your lawn more susceptible to bluegrass growth.
+Annual bluegrass is notoriously tricky to control once it spreads, so prevention is key.
+Keep your lawn cut fairly high to help it develop strong roots and avoid overwatering, as this can make your lawn more susceptible to bluegrass growth.

-To learn more about pre-emergent weed control and the other services, visit them TruGreen.com or call 866.688.6722.
+To learn more about pre- and post-emergent weed control and the other services, visit TruGreen.com or call 866.688.6722.